3GIsSlow/react-boilerplate/README.md

 # A Simple React boilerplate
-A common configuration that I've been using to build React applications.
+A common configuration for React applications I build.